22 interesting facts about the Marshall Islands

 7. The Marshall Islands have a unique flag consisting of a blue background with diagonal stripes of orange and white that increase in size towards the upper right corner.
 A large white star is also depicted.

-8. The blue background represents the Pacific Ocean, the white stripe signifies brightness and the orange stripe signifies bravery and wealth.
+8. The blue background represents the Pacific Ocean, the white stripe signifies brightness, and the orange stripe signifies bravery and wealth.
 The two stripes also represent the nearby equator.
-The 24-point star represents the 24 municipalities of the country, with the four longer points representing the capital atoll and the three administrative centres of the subdistricts.
+The 24-point star represents the 24 municipalities of the country, with the four longer points representing the capital atoll and the three administrative centers of the subdistricts.

 The national flag